thegauravthakur/blog/src/content/posts/what-exactly-is-this-keyword-in-javascript.md

 ## Default Binding

 Default binding is applied whenever a function is invoked without using `call`, `bind`, and `apply` methods.
 Furthermore, no `new` keyword is used and there is no additional context provided.
-We will cover all these in later part of the blog.
+We will cover all these in the later part of the blog.
 In such scenario, default binding is applied and the `this` keyword will point to the global execution context.